Understanding Small Business Succession Planning

 4. Review your plan annually.

-Once your plan is created, don’t just file it away and forget about it.
-Over time, potential successors could change due to employees in key roles leaving the company or family members losing interest in taking it over—or your own long-term plans for the future may shift.
+Once you create your plan, don’t just file it away and forget about it.
+Over time, potential successors could change due to employees in key roles leaving the company or family members losing interest in taking it over.
+Or your own long-term plans for the future may shift.
 Therefore, review your succession plan annually to ensure that it stays aligned with your current and potential future circumstances.

 Some Final Thoughts

-Creating a business succession plan can be complicated, which is why many small business owners choose to work with a professional third party to help them develop a succession plan that provides peace of mind.
+Creating a business succession plan can be complicated.
+That’s why many small business owners choose to work with a professional to help them develop a succession plan that provides peace of mind.

 The Oregon SBDC Network offers guidance to support small business owners with effective succession planning.
 Locate a Center closest to you by visiting OregonSBDC.org.